wjf0214/awesome-stars-wjf0214/README.md

 *   [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh) - A pure Unix shell script implementing ACME client protocol

-*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,100+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## C++

 *   [hluk/CopyQ](https://github.com/hluk/CopyQ) - Clipboard manager with advanced features